-The Keyword Reading scheme - or "Peter and Jane" books
+The Key Words Reading scheme – or “Peter and Jane” books

-The Keyword reading scheme was devised by William Murray and is based on the concept that the vast majority of the language that we use every day relies on a surprisingly few 'key words'.
+The tenets of the Key Words reading scheme was devised by William Murray and Jim McNally and was based on the concept that the vast majority of the language that we use every day relies on a surprisingly few ‘key words’.
 Murray states, indeed, that a quarter of the language that we normally read and write is made up of just 12 words and that half of our everyday language is made up of just 100 words.
-As Murray states in the Ladybird Book 'Teaching Reading':
+As Murray states in the Ladybird Book ‘Teaching Reading’: